wp-plugins/adminimize/readme.txt

 == Changelog ==
 = v1.7.27 =
+* Fix for hide Admin Bar in WP 3.4
+* Fix for remove sections on custom post types in edit screen table
+* Enhancements for reduce sections on edit post and page
+* Enhancement for User Info to use also in Admin Bar in front end
+* Fix for different pages in admin, see [forum thread](http://wordpress.org/support/topic/plugin-adminimize-hide-page-and-subpages-editphp)
-* Fix, if you dnt use redirect for php notice
+* Fix, if you don't use redirect for php notice
 * Add romanian language

 = v1.7.26 =